Field Experience Guidelines

 - To apply competencies and knowledge gained throughout the HSCI experience.

-- To obtain first hand experience in a health care setting.
+- To obtain first hand experience in a school; public or community health service, organization or agency; or in a health care setting.

 - To apply knowledge and skills acquired throughout the HSCI curriculum.

 - To explain how health education fits into total public or community health.

 - To explain how health care management fits into total public or community health.

 - To demonstrate a concern for health, human rights and dignity in the context of community health.

 - To analyze and explain the organizational structure of the host organization, including its mission, goals, values, constituencies, funding, impact on clients and other constituencies, relationship with the community and effect(s) on oneself.

 - To discuss human rights and ethical principles to be followed when working with community organizations.